 If you truly are bored you can go back in their archives and find their old blog content.
 Once you see just how bad some of their first blog posts were, you'll see there's no need to fear writing your first blog post.

-How to find the right blog post topic to write about
+How to find the right blog post topic

 It does you no good for me to rattle off 100 random blog post ideas.
 What you write about completely depends on your blog niche and the goals of your blog.